 But on the other hand, any actions performed on this basis will be done on a local basis, one-to-one.
 You may have saved yourself a walk across the production plant, a two hour drive or even a flight ticket, but the work you have done is still essentially local to that particular instrument unit.

-In comparison, a networking solution that is centered around a database offers a completely different approach.
+In comparison, a networking solution that is centered around a cloud based database offers a completely different approach.
 “If I am based here in Denmark and connect to an instrument in Spain and make a calibration update to that one instrument it is local to that instrument,” explains McCallum.
-“But if I make a change using the Mosaic database software, it goes down to the database first and then out to the instrument.
+“But if I make a change using FossManager, it goes down to the FossConnect database first and then out to the instrument.
 So the change is made in a central place rather than locally.
 You don’t need to connect to each individual instrument and repeat the task.
-In Mosaic you can make that change available to instruments all over the world”.
+In FossManager you can make that change available to instruments all over the world”.

 This ‘do it once’ approach is great for getting a number of instruments to all work exactly the same.
 “If you have a group of 50 instruments, you can ensure that each one has exactly the same calibrations, that each one gives exactly the same results across the board,” says McCallum.

-“If I make a change using the Mosaic database software, it goes down to the database first and then out to the instrument.
+“If I make a change using the FossManager, it goes down to the FossConnect database first and then out to the instrument.
 So the change is made in a central place rather than locally.
 You don’t need to connect to each individual instrument and repeat the task.”

 This scenario is what McCallum calls proper remote configuration and management.
 “You don’t have to worry about having someone sitting at a PC in another country speaking a foreign language,” he says.
 “Even if a manager is sitting in Hong Kong he knows that his instruments at a site in Indonesia are up to date and working properly.

-Part of the problem when talking about the Mosaic software is that there are so many things to cover.
+Part of the problem when talking about FossManager is that there are so many things to cover.

 It is the same principle with calibration management and or slope/intercept adjustments where an update can be made once and implemented on multiple instruments simultaneously.
 This is an essential ability when standardizing a group of instruments against a master, for instance in business areas such as grain receival where a large number of instruments are involved and are spread across a broad geographic area.

 Another important aspect is to do with data safety.
-With Mosaic, instruments are put on the central database so if something happens locally, the data is still available.
+With FossManager, instruments are put on a cloud based database called FossConnect, so if something happens locally, the data is still available.
 McCallum says: “If the data is local and the computer system crashes, all sample and calibration data are lost.
 They would need to re-do all their samples, for example.
-But with Mosaic there is a snychronisation about once or twice a day or even every hour.
-If there is a crash, it is just a case of reinstalling the software and synchronizing with Mosaic.
+But with FossManager there is a snychronisation about once or twice a day or even every hour.
+If there is a crash, it is just a case of reinstalling the software and synchronizing with FossConnect.
 You maybe only lose an hour’s worth of data.”
 Some of the many other features and functions include report templates, reporting, remote software upgrades and trouble-shooting.

-Is it worth investing in a database software?
+Is it worth investing in a cloud based software?

-For the larger players, the Mosaic software offers a powerful tool based around their own server system allowing a few experts to support a lot of operators out in the company plants.
+For the larger players, the FossManager offers a powerful tool based around their own cloud system allowing a few experts to support a lot of operators out in the company plants.

-The database approach is also great for smaller companies, not least because it gives piece of mind.
-“For the small guy with just one or two instruments and who knows nothing about computer or analytical technology, I think it is a fantastic tool,” says McCallum.
+The cloud based approach is also great for smaller companies, not least because it gives piece of mind.
+“For the small and medium players with just one or two instruments and who knows nothing about computer or analytical technology, I think it is a fantastic tool,” says McCallum.
 “He can call us and we can do everything remotely, from upgrades to problem solving to keeping data safe.”